ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/cicd-api.md

 ## 1 CI/CD API

 With the CI/CD API you easily integrate ATS into your automated deployment workflow.
-You run a test according to predefined templates or you could retrieve the status of already finished tests.
+You can run a test according to predefined templates and then query its status and result.
+Additionally, you can rerun the not passed test cases for a failed test suite.
 To use the CI/CD API you need a special webservice user, which ATS uses for authentication.
 For more information on how to integrate ATS into your CI/CD workflow read the [How-To ATS CI/CD](/ats/howtos/ht-version-2/ats-and-ci-cd-2).

 ## 2 CI/CD Templates